Jean-Michel Arnold

 Jean-Michel Arnold, (April 5, 1938 – September 4, 2019) was General Secretary of the Cinémathèque Française, Vice President of UNESCO's IFTC (International Council for Film Television and Audiovisual Communication), founder of the Cinéma du Réel, Director of CNRS Image/Media, General Secretary of RIAVS, and President of CAMERA.

 Early life

-He was the only child of Christine Brisset, an activist known as the “Pasionaria of the Poor”, with a street named in her honour and her life documented on film.
+Arnold was the only child of Christine Brisset, an activist known as the “Pasionaria of the Poor”.
 His father died around the time of his birth.
-At the age of 15, he left his home town of Angers and headed for Paris.
+At the age of 15, he left his hometown of Angers and headed for Paris.

 There he was befriended by Henri Langlois, founder of the Cinémathèque Française, who became his mentor and spiritual father.
 At the instigation of Langlois, he went to the newly independent Algeria and helped found the Cinémathèque Nationale Algérienne, first with Ahmed Hocine and later with Boudjemaa Kareche.
 There he helped organise the “Rencontres des Cinémas du Monde” at the first Panafrican Cultural Festival in 1969 (the second was 40 years later in August 2009).